kayboro/ss23-friends-shelves/README.md

 </section>
 <h3>Extracting Text from Image</h3>

 Optical Character Recognition (OCR) software or online OCR tools to extract text from an image.
 Many free and paid OCR tools are available online that can help you to separate the text.
-Many models are available, but I used Pytesseract as a text extractor despite its difficulties with low-quality images.
-I wanted to test with py-tesseract because the identifier must perform even if we write text on paper and upload it so that not just book covers but also thesis papers and journals our friends' shelves can have.

 <h3>About the Project </h3>